Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 	   oc get route cluster1-router-mesh-55671 -o=jsonpath={.spec.host}

 	Keep the URL value at hand, we will configure the second cluster with it.

+	If you're using *CodeReady Containers* (CRC) as your *OpenShift* environment, the obtained URL should look like:

+	   cluster1-router-mesh-55671-amq-cluster1.apps-crc.testing

 </br>